-Someone sitting at the station house overheard a conversation and went to Barrett to tell him.
+Having dogged Barrett for some time, Agent Klein, on August 16, 1935, found that Barrett was in Hamilton, Ohio.
+He telephoned the Hamilton Chief of Police and asked that Barrett be detained as agents were on their way to arrest him.
+Someone sitting at the stationhouse overheard a conversation and went to Barrett to tell him.
 Barrett replied, “Guess I’ll go over to College Corners and get my gun.
 I ain’t been carryin’ it lately.”

 When Agents Klein and Donald McGovern arrived in Hamilton and found Barrett had fled, they guessed where he was going.
 They drove toward College Corner, followed minutes behind by Butler County Sheriff John Schumacher and Deputy Charles Walke.

 When Barrett got to the farm, he parked his car, walked into his brother’s home, opened a dresser drawer, and retrieved a long-barreled revolver.
-His sister-in-law asked him what he was doing and he replied, “Oh, I’m goin’ to attend to a matter.”
+His sister-in-law asked him what he was doing, and he replied, “Oh, I’m goin’ to attend to a matter.”
 He walked back to his car and saw another approaching him.

 Agent Klein got out of that car and said, “Just a minute, Barrett!
-We’re federal officers—.”
+We’re federal officers.”
 Before he finished, Barrett ran up an alley with the officers in pursuit.
 Barrett turned and, using a tree as cover, began shooting at Agent Klein.
 Agent Klein stumbled and fell.
-While on the ground and as Barrett continued to shoot him, Agent Klein pulled his automatic and shot Barrett in the knee.
+While on the ground and as Barrett continued to shoot him, Agent Klein pulled his semiautomatic pistol and shot Barrett in the knee.
 Barrett shot his final two shots into the Klein’s all but lifeless figure as McGovern shot him in his other knee.
 Barrett took aim at McGovern and pulled the trigger, but his revolver was empty.
-Agent Klein was struck with all six rounds in the chest and arms.
-Sheriff Schumacher and Deputy Walke arrived minutes later at 6:15 p.m.
+Agent Klein was struck with all six rounds in the head, throat, chest, and arms.

 Agent Klein and Barrett were rushed to Fort Hamilton Hospital.
 Barrett bragged at the hospital, “I beat him to the draw!
 Sure I shot him while he lay on the ground.
 It isn’t the first time I’ve killed a man.”

-Agent Klein left a wife, Catherine Klein (37), and three children; Nelson Klein, Jr. (8), Richard C. Klein (6), and Barbara Ann Klein.
-He was buried in Evergreen Cemetery in Southgate, Kentucky.
+Agent Klein left a wife, Catherine Klein (37), and three children, Nelson Klein, Jr. (8), Richard C. Klein (6), and Barbara Ann Klein (3).
+His body was taken to Christ Hospital in Cincinnati, then onto the A.C.
+Dobbling and Son Funeral Home in Fort Thomas.
+He was buried in Section 57, Lot 37 East, of the Evergreen Cemetery in Southgate, Kentucky.

 Barrett was treated at Fort Hamilton Hospital and released as a paraplegic on August 21, 1935.
-After several weeks of recuperating, Barrett was taken by automobile to Indianapolis to stand trial for Agent Klein’s murder.
+After several weeks of recuperating, he was taken by automobile to Indianapolis to stand trial.
 During the first week of December 1935, a jury returned a guilty verdict.
 On December 14, 1935, he was wheeled before the bar of Judge Robert C. Baltzell and sentenced to be hanged.
-Barrett was the first person to receive the death penalty under a recent federal law that made it a capital offense to kill an FBI agent.
+Barrett became the first person to receive the death penalty under a recent federal law that made it a capital offense to kill an FBI agent.

 On March 24, 1936, at 12:01 a.m., seven months after the murder, Barrett was carried into the yard of the Marion County (Indianapolis) jail and hanged – the first official execution in the county in 49 years.